-Annual Vacation and After you complete 1 full year of employment, you will receive 2 weeks of vacation a year.
-This increases to 3 weeks after you have completed 5 consecutive years of work with the same employer.
-For each week of vacation you will receive 2% of your wages, Pay excluding overtime, for vacatio bay before the employee takes their on for employers to pay vacation Days Off You are entitled to have at least one day off every week.
+f employment, you will receive 2 ncreases to 3 weeks after you have f work with the same employer.
+Annual Vacation and Pay For each week of vacation you will receive 2% of your wages, excluding overtime, for vacation pay.
+Employers must pay vacation pay before the employee takes their vacation.
+However, it is common for employers to pay vacation wages on each cheque.
+Days Off You are entitled to have at least one day off every week.
 This does not have to be the same day each week.
 For example, an employee can have Sunday off one week and Wednesday off the next week.
 Extra Breaks Employers do not have to give extra breaks; however, if they do it is an extra benefit.
-There are 8 general holidays pe er year in Manitoba.
-They are: New Year's Day Canada Day Family Day Labour Day Good Friday Thanksgiving Day General Holidays Victoria Day Christmas Day Boxing Day, Easter Monday and Terry Fox Day are not general holidays.
+There are 8 general holidays per year in Manitoba.
+They are: New Year's Day July 1 Louis Riel Day Labour Day Good Friday Thanksgiving Day General Holidays Victoria Day Christmas Day Boxing Day, Easter Monday and Terry Fox Day are not general holidays.
 Remembrance Day is a day to honour the people who have served and continue to serve Canada.
 There are special rules for those who work on this day.
-Hours of work for 13, 14 and 15 year olds When you are 13, 14 and 15 years old, you can only work 20 hours per week when school is in session.
-If you work during school breaks or summer holidays there are no restrictions on the number of hours you can work.
-Job-protected Leaves There are several unpaid protected leaves.
+Hours of work for 13, 14 and 15 year olds per week when school is in sessi rs old, you can only work 20 hours on.
+If you work during school breaks restrictions on the number of hours Job-protected Leaves There are several unpaid protected leaves.
 Although you do not need permission to take the leave, you must inform your employer of your intention and the reason for the leave.
 Your employer may request verification the leave is needed.
 A few of the common leaves are: Family Leave: you can take up to 3 days per calendar year for personal illness or family emergencies.
 You must work for your employer for at least 30 days to qualify.
 Long Term Leave for Serious Injury or Illness: you can take this leave for a minimum of 2 weeks up to a maximum of 17 weeks due to illness or injury.
 You must work for your employer for at least 90 days to qualify.
 Bereavement Leave: you can take 3 days off if a family member dies.
 You must work for your employer for at least 30 days to qualify.
-For a list of all job-protected leaves, visit manitoba.ca/labour/standards .
+For a list of all job-protected leaves, visit manitoba.ca/labour/standards.
 Meal Breaks You must get an unpaid meal break after five consecutive hours of work.
 Your break will be 30 minutes long.
 Paydays All employees must be paid within ten working days of the end of the pay period.
 Uniforms A uniform is clothing that is unique to the employer such as a name or logo and has no practical use outside of employment.
 You must be provided a uniform free of charge.
 Work Schedules Employers make the schedule and determine when they need employees to work.
 An employer can schedule shifts of varying lengths.
 Work Week A work week is any period of seven consecutive days chosen by your employer.